MissVeronica/um-format-form-content/README.md

 # UM Format Form Content shortcode
-Extension to Ultimate Member for display of custom HTML format of User Profile form content.
+Extension to Ultimate Member for display of custom HTML format of User Profile form content by a HTML formatted file being displayed by the shortcode.

 ## UM Forms Builder
 1. Create a new "Profile View" form